LevonDem/Extreme_Precipitation/README.md

 In the third step, we partition the 1440x400 grid points into non-overlapping clusters where extreme precipitation behavior can be considered to be reasonably homogeneous.

 We use k-means clustering, performed in three iterations.
 We use the following covariates as input into the clustering algorithm:
-1. Location (longitude and latitude)
+1. Location (longitude and latitude).
 2. 95th percentile of precipitation intensity.
 Alternatively, average precipitation can be used.
 3. Topography (derived from 5' National Geophysical Data Center (NGDC) TerrainBase Global Digital Terrain Model (DTM), version 1.0, and binned into 0.25 resolution).
 This file is included in this repository.